HousingVic is managed by the Victorian Department of Families, Fairness and Housing.

-Information on the rights and responsibilities of public housing tenants, residents and household members.
+Information on the rights and responsibilities of public housing renters, residents and household members.

-The costs that public housing tenants are responsible for.
+The costs that public housing renters are responsible for.

 Information on maintenance and repairs, including your responsibilities.

-Services available to public housing tenants who need support or financial help.
+Services available to public housing renters who need support or financial help.

 Staying safe in your public housing property.